milankl/swm/README.md

 You may want to change settings in swm_param.py before you run the model.
 Then simply do

      python swm_run.py

+# Energy budget-based backscatter

+An implementation of the energy budget-based backscatter as described in Kloewer et al 2018, Ocean Modelling can be found in the separate branch "backscatter".

 Copyright (C) 2018,  Milan Kloewer (milan.kloewer@physics.ox.ac.uk, milank.de)